StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/about-case-report-templates.md

 # About Case Report Templates

-Case report templates generate reports in a predefined format, accessible from case descriptions.
+Case report templates generate reports in a predefined format, available from case descriptions.

 This topic provides an overview of case report templates and their usage in TheHive.